 The opportunities for English speakers in Kazakhstan are attractive if you aren’t scared off by the remote location and potential language barrier.

+Another country that we think deserves a spot ‘best places to teach English abroad’ lists is Georgia.
 Most people don’t know where Georgia is located.
 That is unfortunate because it is a very unique country with a rich history and fascinating culture.
 In addition, the natural beauty of Georgia is unlike any other country of its size.
 It is about the same size as the Czech Republic, but it has beaches, ski resorts.

 The people and culture are the main highlights of living in Georgia.
 For any Georgian, food is an integral part of the culture and the cuisine of Georgia is simply fantastic!
 Experiencing the food culture of Georgia is one of the best parts of the country.
 It certainly doesn’t hurt that Georgia has a world-renowned winemaking culture as well.
 Georgian wine isn’t so popular in the West, but it is gaining popularity.